top of page

 Role prompting - Giving AI a Persona

 "You're an expert X." "Act as a Y" Role prompting is one of the most widely repeated tips in AI circles.
 The underlying idea is that if you assign the model a job title or area of expertise, it will respond more like a person who holds that role, making it more relevant, more precise, more expert-sounding.
 The research on whether that actually holds up is more nuanced than the advice suggests.
 And the nuance is important if you want to try this out yourself.
-What is role pro
+What is role prom

 Apr 35 min read